-On April 20, 1981 Archbishop Rembert G. Weakland, OSB, sent a letter to Bishop Ronald Connors indicating that that the Archdiocese of Milwaukee would send two priests to minister in the Diocese of San Juan de la Maguana in the Dominican Republic.
+Our relationship with Sabana Yegua (the central area of La Sagrada Familia parish) dates back to 1981, when then Archbishop Rembert Weakland sent a letter to Bishop Ronald Connors, from the Diocese of San Juan de la Maguana in the Dominican Republic, indicating that that the Archdiocese of Milwaukee would send two priests to minister there.
 In his letter Archbishop Weakland stated, "We do indeed want to be of help and I know that this is one area of the world where there is truly a need and where we can assist."
-Thus, a relationship of ministry between the two dioceses was begun which, in over twenty-five years, has developed into a relationship of sharing faith and friendship, solidarity and on-going ministry.
-The agreement has been renewed on different occasions.
+Thus, a relationship of ministry between the two dioceses was begun which, in almost 35 years, has developed into a relationship of sharing faith and friendship, solidarity and on-going ministry.

-Over the years the following priests have ministered in La Sagrada Familia parish: Richard Broach, Thomas Demse, Robert Stiefvater, Ronald Gramza, Vincent Kobida, Dennis Dirkx, James Schuerman, Kevin Murphy, OSB, Donald Hying, Kenneth Clapp, Robert Wells, Jerome Thompson*, and Oriol Regales and lay missioners Christopher and Letzbia Laing-Martinez.
-Currently, Father Martí Colom is the pastor there, and is assisted by members of the Community of St Paul.
+Over the years, nearly twenty priests from Milwaukee have ministered in La Sagrada Familia: Richard Broach, Thomas Demse, Robert Stiefvater, Ronald Gramza, Vincent Kobida, Dennis Dirkx, James Schuerman, Kevin Murphy, Donald Hying, Kenneth Clapp, Robert Wells, Jerome Thompson*, Marti Colom, Oriol Regales, Juan Manuel Camacho and Esteban Redolad.
+A good number of lay missioners have also helped in the parish.
+Currently, the two priests forming the pastoral team in our sister parish are Father Esteban Redolad and Father Juan Manuel Camacho, who are (as is Father Marti Colom) both diocesan priests of Milwaukee and members of the Community of Saint Paul.